“You’re . . .alone?” another Indian man at another public venue will ask me, grappling for an explanation and not finding one in my head nod.

 For a year, I’ve used the Couchsurfing app in South Korea, China, Japan, Hong Kong, Macau, Nepal and now India.
 Everywhere the question remains the same.

 The utility of Couchsurfing, aside from the obvious (budget) is that it allows for authentic cultural immersion in a new place.
 For that very reason, it’s perfect for solo travellers—including women.

-Unfortunately, couchsurfers are often treated differently dependent on their gender.
-According to Clare Toeniskoetter, a researcher at University of Michigan, there are more male hosts.
-The largest gender gap is in Delhi, where only 15 per of hosts are women.
+Unfortunately, couchsurfers are often treated differently depending on their gender.
+According to Clare Toeniskoetter, a researcher at the University of Michigan, there are more male hosts.
+The largest gender gap is in Delhi, where only 15 percent of hosts are women.
 I’ve consistently heard from male hosts and fellow surfers that it’s harder for men to get hosted.
 Women hosts don’t trust them, and male hosts are more apt to accept the cute young girls.
 Though it may be easier to get hosted as a young, single female, those same factors could render it more dangerous.

 “[My] negative experiences were always linked to male hosts hitting on me,” says 28-year-old Valentina Barbje, a German native who has couchsurfed in Argentina, Bolivia, Brazil and Chile.

 The potential cause for this behaviour was explained to me by one of my hosts, a young guy in Jaisalmer.
 “Many Indian guys think it’s similar to Tinder,” he told me over chai, referring to the online dating app.

 This mentality isn’t exclusive to India, which is why properly vetting a host is so important.
 The best way to assure you’re staying with someone safe is to thoroughly read their profile and communicate with them beforehand.

 So you’ve entered your destination and 879 hosts appear.
 How do you narrow it down?
 First, you’ll want to eliminate inactive members and those with no references (the latter for obvious reasons).